udipbohara/Gov-cuomo/README.md

 Other libraries such as [GetOldTweets3](https://github.com/Mottl/GetOldTweets3) and [twitterscraper](https://github.com/taspinar/twitterscraper) provide excellent alternatives, specially when downloading historical data.

 There are a few ways of downloading the tweets.
 They are all provided [here](https://github.com/udipbohara/Gov-cuomo/tree/master/scrapers). _Note_: Due to errors such as Request timeouts/handling errors, it is advisable to download batches of tweets (eg: one day at a time).
+A total of 327894 tweets were extracted.
 Here is an example of a json object: Full raw data can be found in /data

 ``` json
 [